ord-dogecoin/mint-tool/faq.md

 You need a non-custodial dogecoin wallet to pay for the service.
 We recommend using [Trust Wallet](https://trustwallet.com/).

 ## Where to receive my inscriptions ?
-Out mint tool will ask you to enter your Dogecoin destination address before inscribing.
+Our mint tool will ask you to enter your Dogecoin destination address before inscribing.
 Unfortunately you MUST create a separate wallet FOR EACH inscription  that you're minting.
 You can also use [Trust Wallet](https://trustwallet.com/) for this.
 Just make sure to generate a new seed for each individual inscription.